NEW: Officials say 11 people were killed

 “The road was on fire and every house was engulfed in flames.
 I thought she’d be standing in the driveway.”

-Since then, he's been trying to find out what happened to Constance and their daughters, Chloe, 12, and Lily, 9.
-He said authorities haven't been able to find them.
+Since then, he’s been in a shelter in Pigeon Forge, trying to find out what happened to Constance and their daughters, Chloe, 12, and Lily, 9.
+He said authorities haven’t been able to find them.

 The family appears to have been separated on Monday, and the sons were found unconscious, WMC reported.
 They were in a hospital on Tuesday.